Biophysical profile

 A biophysical profile (BPP) is a prenatal ultrasound evaluation of fetal well-being involving a scoring system, with the score being termed Manning's score.
 It is often done when a non-stress test (NST) is non reactive, or for other obstetrical indications.

 The "modified biophysical profile" consists of the NST and amniotic fluid index only.

 Procedure

-The BPP has 5 components: 4 ultrasound (US) assessments and an NST.
+The BPP has five components: four ultrasound (US) assessments and an NST.
 The NST evaluates fetal heart rate and response to fetal movement.
-The five discrete biophysical variables:
+The five discrete biophysical variables are: